How do I set Makefile to compile C or C++ program?

 if defined, shared libraries are not used (optional).

-ALERT!
 REMARK: defining MAKE_NOSHARED, all executable are build without shared libraries

 <exe-n>_LIBS =